multunus/Open-Playbook/README.md

 ### <a name="types-frequency-revision"></a> Types and Frequency of Revisions

-Youíre eligible for compensation revision in the following situations:
+You‚Äôre eligible for compensation revision in the following situations:

 * **Company-wide revision** **[Yearly]** - This happens once a year in the month of March.
 All of the salary components [[See Formula Above](#formula)] may be revised during this process.